Request a Demo

 2023 Star Ratings Update: Digital Engagement’s Role in Closing Diabetic Care Gaps

 The Kidney Health Evaluation for Patients with Diabetes (KED) is a newer HEDIS® measure that tracks the percentage of adults with diabetes who have been screened annually for kidney disease.
-The measure includes two components: a urine albumin-to-creatinine ratio (uACR) and a blood test to determine the estimated glomerular filtration rate (eGFR).
-This measure is important because it can screen and diagnose kidney disease, and early detection and treatment can help prevent or slow down its progression.

 Interested in closing this gap?
-Learn more about our Diabetic Screening Solution »
+Learn more about our Diabetic Screening Solution.

-While this change is intended to provide a more accurate and comprehensive assessment of a member’s kidney function, preventing downstream complications and risk, it presents a behavior change challenge for Medicare Advantage plans as improved health outcomes also support better Star Rating performance.
-One way members were able to satisfy the previous measure requirement was via a urine test in the comfort of their own home.
-Now they will likely need to visit a lab or their healthcare provider to also complete the blood test, which can be inconvenient, time-consuming, and, sometimes, intimidating, potentially impacting member compliance and overall plan performance.
+One way members could satisfy the previous measure requirement was via a urine test in the comfort of their own homes.
+Now, they will likely need to visit a lab or their healthcare provider to also complete the blood test, which can be inconvenient, time-consuming, and, sometimes, intimidating, potentially impacting member compliance and overall plan performance.
 Routine in-clinic lab work requires behavior change that can be nearly impossible to achieve without strategic intervention.

-Using a multichannel engagement approach that leverages tailored conversations intentionally crafted with behavioral science to activate members is proven to empower members to overcome barriers and get tested.
 Rooted in neuroscience and psychology, behavioral science uses cutting-edge techniques proven to empower and inspire members to act.
 As a matter of fact, a leading Medicare Advantage plan saw an 18% lift in members taking action when behavioral science was used in SMS messaging in mPulse programs versus when it was not.
-Here are a few examples of behavioral science principles that mPulse incorporates into messaging to inspire member self-efficacy:

 • Social Proof: Highlighting that a member’s peers are undergoing the exam can increase the likelihood that they will schedule their appointment.